tramitit/guides/en/spain/criminal_background_certificate_request.md

 ---
-title: "Criminal Background Certificate Request"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Spain"]
+categories:
-meta_title: "Requesting a Criminal Background Certificate in Spain"
+- Spain
+date: '2024-06-07'
-description: "A comprehensive guide on how to request a Criminal Background Certificate in Spain."
+description: Learn how to request a Criminal Background Certificate in Spain online or in person.
+Find out the procedure, required documents, provider details, and more.
 draft: false
+meta_title: Obtaining a Criminal Background Certificate in Spain
+title: Obtaining a Criminal Background Certificate in Spain
-translationKey: "spain-criminal_background_certificate_request"
+translationKey: spain-criminal_background_certificate_request
 ---

 ## Description
 ### What is it?